-In this tutorial, we’ll create a Wordpress One-click Droplet, then explain how to configure your WordPress site, including how to configure the domain, where the MySQL password can be found, and how to access the MySQL database.
+In this tutorial, we’ll create a Wordpress 1-Click Droplet, then explain how to set up your WordPress site, configuring the domain and sharing information on how to access the MySQL database.

 Step 1 — Creating A WordPress Droplet

-To create a Wordpress Droplet from the DigitalOcean Control Panel, open the Create menu and select Droplets:
+To create a Wordpress Droplet from the 1-Click App page, press the Create WordPress Droplet button: